|Ian Barford as Wheeler | Craig Schwartz|

-Prior to entering the theatre I heard two young people, somewhere between the ages of 23 and 25, talking about the show.
+Prior to entering the theatre I heard two young people, somewhere in their young 20s, talking about the show.
 “It’s about a guy who has a huge midlife crisis.”

-Linda Vista (at the Mark Taper Forum until Feb.
-17), written by Tracy Letts and directed by Dexter Bullard, follows antihero Wheeler (played by Ian Barford) as he attempts to–not rebuild his life, but construct a completely different version brick by brick in the midst of his divorce.
+Linda Vista, at the Mark Taper Forum until Feb.
+17, written by Tracy Letts and directed by Dexter Bullard, follows antihero Wheeler (played by Ian Barford) as he attempts to construct a completely different version of his life, brick by brick, in the midst of his divorce.
 Certain audience members would tell you Wheeler’s a pessimist, others: a realist.
-Wherever you land, it was immediately pretty easy for us to see why he’s hard to love.
+Wherever you land, it was immediately pretty easy to see that this character is hard to love.

 We watch Wheeler clumsily settle into his new home and his new role of “Man Going Through A Divorce.”
 In the same breath he uses to pick up (younger) women he’s sure to include how he’s in no place to seriously get involved with someone (His life is such a mess!).
 Barford takes us inside the heart and soft underbelly of this very specific man we’ve all met.
 He’s smart, defensive, terrified.